Louis Brandeis: First law firm: Warren and Brandeis

-The new firm was eventually successful, having gained new clients from within the state and in several neighboring states, as well.
+The new firm was eventually successful, having gained new clients from within the state and in several neighboring states as well.
 Their former professors referred a number of clients to the firm, garnering Brandeis more financial security and eventually the freedom to take an active role in progressive causes.

-As partner in his law firm, he worked as a consultant and advisor to businesses, but also as a litigator who enjoyed courtroom challenges.
+As a partner in his law firm, he worked as a consultant and advisor to businesses, but also as a litigator who enjoyed courtroom challenges.
 In a letter to his brother, he writes, "There is a certain joy in the exhaustion and backache of a long trial which shorter skirmishes cannot afford."
 On November 6, 1889, he argued for the first time before the U.S. Supreme Court as the Eastern counsel of the Wisconsin Central Railroad in Wisconsin Central Railroad Company v.
 Price County, 133 US 496 (1889), and won.
 Soon after, Chief Justice Melville Fuller recommended him to a friend as the best attorney he knew of in the Eastern U.S.

-Before taking on business clients, he insisted they agree to two major conditions: that he would only deal with the person in charge, and never intermediaries; and he could be allowed to advise on any relevant aspects of the firm's affairs.
+Before taking on business clients, he insisted they agree to two major conditions: that he would only deal with the person in charge, never intermediaries, and he could be allowed to advise on any relevant aspects of the firm's affairs.

 He preferred being an adviser and counselor, rather than simply a strategist in lawsuits, which would allow him to advise his clients on how to avoid problems, such as lawsuits, strikes, or other crises.
 Brandeis explained: "I would rather have clients than be somebody's lawyer."
 In a note found among his papers, he reminded himself to "advise client on what he should have, not what he wants."

 Brandeis describes how he saw himself as an advisor:

 Brandeis was unusual among lawyers since he always turned away cases he considered bad.
 If he believed a client to be in the wrong, he would persuade his clients to make amends, otherwise he would withdraw from the case.
 Once, uncertain as to the rightness of his client's case, he wrote the client, "The position that I should take if I remained in the case would be to give everybody a square deal."

 Brandeis and Warren's firm has been in continuous practice in Boston since its founding in 1879; the firm is known as Nutter McClennen & Fish.